cambiotraining/unix-shell/materials/xx-permissions.md

 ## Who owns a file?

-When you list files with `ls -l` there is important information about **who owns a file** and **who can view or modify it**.
+When you list files with `ls -l`, you see important information about **who owns a file** and **who can view or modify it**.

-The ownership and visibility of of a file needs to be considered at two levels:
+File ownership and access control should be considered at two levels:

 - Who is the individual user who owns it?
-- Which groups of users can potentially access it?
+- Which groups of users can access it?

-On Unix systems, every user belongs to one or more groups.
+On Unix systems, every user belongs to one or more groups, which allows flexible access control across different files and directories.
-This allows flexibility in providing tiers of access to different files/folders.
-For example, you may have a shared directory within a research group that all members of the group can see.
-And a more restricted directory that external collaborators can access.
+For example, a shared directory in a research group might be accessible to all group members, whilst a restricted directory might be accessible only to external collaborators.

-There are two special groups worth being aware of:
+Two special groups are worth noting:

-- **Private primary group**: every user belongs to a private group, which has the same name as their username.
+- **Private primary group**: every user belongs to a private group with the same name as their username.
-  This is more of a placeholder group, as only the user themselves belongs to it.
+  This is a placeholder group for the user alone.
-- **`sudo` (root)**: users that have permissions to execute administrative commands belong to this group.
+- **`sudo` group**: users who can execute administrative commands belong to this group.

-You can see which groups you belong to using:
+To see which groups you belong to, use:

 ```bash
 groups